secondRZ/swe-interview/topics/operating-systems.md

 * At these decision points, the scheduler's job is essentially to decide, of all the runnable threads, which are the most appropriate to actually be running on the available CPUs.
 * Priorities differ between OS, and can be partially set by the user.
 * Great article on [CPU Clocks and Clock Interrupts, and Their Effects on Schedulers](http://accu.org/index.php/journals/2185).

-### IPC \(Inter-Process Communication\)

-* Sharing data across multiple and commonly specialized processes.
-* IPC methods:
-  * File – record stored on disk, or a record synthesized on demand by a file server, which can be accessed by multiple processes.
-  * Signal – system message sent from one process to another, not usually used to transfer data but instead used to remotely command the partnered process.
-  * Socket – data stream sent over a network interface, either to a different process on the same computer or to another computer on the network.
-  * Pipe – two-way data stream between two processes interfaced through standard input and output and read in one character at a time.
-  * Named pipe – pipe implemented through a file on the file system instead of standard input and output.
-  * Semaphore – A simple structure that synchronizes multiple processes acting on shared resources.
-  * Shared memory – Multiple processes are given access to the same block of memory which creates a shared buffer for the processes to communicate with each other.

-### Process Signaling

-* Signals are a limited form of inter-process communication used in Unix, Unix-like, and other POSIX-compliant operating systems.
-* A signal is an asynchronous notification sent to a process.
-* If the process has previously registered a signal handler, that routine is executed.
-Otherwise, the default signal handler is executed.
-* Some signals may be ignored by an application \(like `SIGTERM`\).
-* The kernel can generate signals to notify processes of events.
-* For example, `SIGPIPE` will be generated when a process writes to a pipe which has been closed by the reader.
-* There are two signals which cannot be intercepted and handled: `SIGKILL` \(terminate immediately, no cleanup\) and `SIGSTOP`.
-* Pressing `Ctrl+C` in the terminal sends `SIGINT` \(interrupt\) to the process; by default, this causes the process to terminate.
-* `$ kill -9` will send a `SIGKILL`.
-* Notable signals:
-  * `SIGINT` \(2\) – Terminal interrupt
-  * `SIGQUIT` \(3\) – Terminal quit signal
-  * `SIGKILL` \(9\) – Kill \(cannot be caught or ignored\)
-  * `SIGTERM` \(15\) – Termination
-  * `SIGSTOP` \(na\) – Stop executing \(cannot be caught or ignored\)
-* In the JVM we can register for `SIGTERM`/`SIGINT` by: `Runtime.getRuntime().addShutdownHook(new Thread(...));`